6 District Courts In Delhi That Are Stalwart Upholders Of Law & Order In The City

 This Court Complex is situated near the Saket District Centre and started functioning with

-effect since 2010.
+effect in 2010.
 The work of Civil and Criminal cases, including Motor Accident Claim Petitions relating to the South Civil District and South and South-East Police Districts hitherto being taken up at Patiala House Courts Complex, have been shifted here.

 Procedures You Should Know About